shulthz/bitshares.foundation/worker.md

 holders:

 * BitShares Blockchain Foundation has an account (`workers.bitshares.foundation`) that is co-owned by `committee-account` and escrow partners.
-* The worker will redeem it's funds on a regular basis and buy up bitUSD from the market (with reasonable premiums).
+* The worker will redeem it's funds on a regular basis and buy up bitUSD or bitCNY from the market (with reasonable premiums).
 * For this reason and due to volatility of BTS, the actual pay of the worker is higher than the USD value.
 * The worker will only pay the agreed amount of money and pay only in bitUSD to the `bitshares.foundation` account.
 * Every BTS that is not paid out after the end of the worker **will be returned** to the BTS token holders through the reserve fund.